Bacteria and micro-organisms involved in water treatment

 By adding bacteria for the treatment of cold or hot water

 The majority of micro-organisms generally develop more rapidly at high temperatures, up to 38°c max.
-However, their development becomes very slow below 12°c, or almost nil below 5°C. These low temperatures are often reached when sewage treatment plants are located in geographic areas such as Canada or northern Europe.
-During the snow melting, these bacteria must treat the pollution while living in cold water.
-The main parade consists in significantly increase the size of the plant to compensate the lack of microbial activity.
-However, this solution, although still widely practiced, is very expensive.
-By contrast, some industrial processes generate water above 38°C. The most common bacteria cannot survive under these conditions.
-This is why there are effective bacterial mixtures for the treatment of different types of water.
-Thus, before a cold event, for example, it is possible to pre-seed the biological reactor with specially selected bacteria for these conditions.
-They will then take over the existing populations, and ensure effective treatment under these difficult conditions.
+However, their development becomes very slow below 12 ° C, or almost nul below 5 ° C. These low temperatures are often reached when sewage treatment plants are located in geographic areas such as Canada or northern Europe.
+When the snow melts, these bacteria have to deal with the pollution in cold water.
+The main solution is to significantly increase the size of the plant to compensate for the lack of microbial activity.
+However, this solution, which is still widely practiced, is very expensive.
+On the contrary, some industrial processes generate water temperatures in excess of 38°C. The most common bacteria cannot survive in these conditions.
+That’s why there are mixtures of bacteria that are effective in treating different types of water.
+In this way, before a cold event for example, it is possible to inoculate the biological reactor with bacteria specially selected for these conditions.
+They will then overtake the existing populations, and ensure effective treatment of these difficult conditions.
 We have a selection of bacteria for these difficult conditions:

 The design is available on the microbiological optimization page.